-2.18 Current and deferred taxation
+2.7 Current tax

-The tax expense for the year comprises current and deferred tax.
-Tax is recognised in the Statement of Comprehensive Income, except that a charge attributable to an item of income and expense recognised as other comprehensive income or to an item recognised directly in equity is also recognised in other comprehensive income or directly in equity respectively.
+Tax is recognised in the Statement of Comprehensive Income, except that a charge attributable to an Item of income and expense recognised as other comprehensive Income or to an item recognised directly in equity is also recognised in other comprehensive income or directly in equity respectively.

-The current income tax charge is calculated on the basis of tax rates and laws that have been enacted or substantively enacted by the Balance Sheet date in the countries where the Company operates and generates income.
+The current income tax charge is calculated on the basis of tax rates and laws that have been enacted or substantively enacted by the reporting date in the countries where the Company operates and generates income.